 - blackened or loss of areas of skin

-PAD affects almost one in every five Australians.1 Approximately 50% of people with PAD show no symptoms, leading to under-diagnosis and under-treatment.2
+PAD affects almost one in every five Australians.1 Approximately 50 per cent of people with PAD show no symptoms, leading to under-diagnosis and under-treatment.2

 While PAD is not immediately life threatening, someone with PAD is up to six times more likely to have a heart attack or stroke.3